KidneyOS/KidneyOS/docs/building/nix.md

 direnv allow
 ```

-...from the root of the KidneyOS respository.
+...from the root of the KidneyOS repository.
 Now, every time you `cd` into the KidneyOS repository, the "devshell" environment will automatically be made available, without you having to run any commands.